 Some of our wealthy founders built beautiful craftsman houses in neighborhoods with winding streets and planted medians.
 These neighborhoods are highly sought after.
 Westmoreland (part of the Sellwood-Moreland neighborhood), and Eastmoreland are the two best in SE Portland.
 These highly desirable neighborhoods have tree-lined streets, quiet neighbors, and a variety of Portland's most beautiful homes.
 Eastmoreland has a wonderful public golf course while Westmoreland has several parks.
 Average sales price is about $700,000 to $1.2M.
 Check out our Sellwood/Moreland Pinterest page

 Some of Portland's most affordable housing can be found in North Portland.
 This area has seen a huge gain in popularity in the last few years.
 As we struggle to find affordable housing, an area that was once undesirable is now seeing investment and rejuvenation.
 North Portland is located on both sides of Interstate 5, with the west side being the home of The University of Portland, Kenton and the St. Johns neighborhood.
-Some of the areas are still in need of some attention, (if you know what I mean) but with a little risk come big payoffs.
+Some of the areas are still in need of some attention, (if you know what I mean) but with a little creativity and effort come big payoffs.
 There are no significant areas of large homes.
+Most have footprints of less than 600 sqft.
+Some have converted basements and some have partial upstairs attic conversions.
 The housing stock was originally built to house the families of the shipyard workers.
 The schools in North Portland are not as good as those in NE and SE, so the population tends to be a bit younger.
 MAX light rail services this area.
+Prices start at around $325,000 and can go up to $600's in NoPo.

 Northeast Portland has long been a great place to live.
 Located on both sides of I-84, it offers a close proximity to everything including MAX and several high-rise office buildings in the Lloyd District.
 This is also home to the Moda Center and Lloyd Center Shopping Mall.
 The three most popular neighborhoods are Alameda, Irvington, and Laurelhurst.
 These neighborhoods were originally built by the upper class of early Portland.
 The homes are large, gorgeous and expensive. ($700-$1.2M)

-Irvington has an old and quaint downtown that runs along NE Broadway.
-Lloyd Center, one of Oregon's first Malls is located here.
+Irvington is walkable an old and quaint downtown that runs along NE Broadway.
+Lloyd Center, one of Oregon's first Malls is located a few blocks furhter South of here.
 The Rose Quarter, along with the Moda Center (formerly the Rose Garden) and the Oregon Convention Center are at the western edge of Irvington.
 Clusters of small restaurants are within walking distance of most homes.
 The entire neighborhood of Irvington is a National Historic District; it is one of the oldest established neighborhoods in Portland.
 The homes tend to be Victorian in style and most have been beautifully restored over the years.
 Residents of Irvington tend to be managerial types with only 30% of the households having children.
 Average sales prices are $700,000 - $1.3M.

 Milwaukie is a city just south of SE Portland's nicest neighborhood (Eastmoreland) that until recently has gone unnoticed.
 The footprint of Milwaukie is quite large and has its western border along the Willamette River.
-It grew beginning in the 1950's with a few planned neighborhoods with homes on large treed lots.
-The city didn't have a 'master plan' so development happened in an 'as-needed' basis making Milwaukie somewhat less attractive than other surrounding cities.
+It grew from a beginning in the 1950's from a few planned neighborhoods with homes on large treed lots.
+The city didn't have a 'master plan' so development happened in an 'as-needed' basis.
+A major surface street runs through it Hwy 99E, which until the early 60's was the major N-S commercial highway through Oregon.
+This and the leftovers of that bygone era create an eclectic look, making Milwaukie somewhat less attractive than other surrounding cities.

 Schools vary; Putnam High School in south Milwaukie is good but the elementary schools are stronger in north Milwaukie.
 I expect all of them to improve steadily over the near future.